pppest/devault-tx-tests/README.md

  notice that bash doesnt like float so only whole int amounts are sent.
  so the total amount of inputs must be large enough to cover atleast 1 dvt+fee pr output.
  fee set in configuration is added to amount when send to send_address.
+ can give balance when sendind if input txs hasnt been confirmed so dont set wait time too low.

  logs output to: dvt-tests-DATE-TIME.log